 3GPP, following network operators’ suggestions, defined the 5G core network standard based on three different phases:

 - “early Rel-15 drop” so-called Non-standalone NR (NSA NR) which allows the connection of NR base station (called gNB) to existing Evolved Packet Core network (EPC).

 - “regular Rel-15 freeze” so-called standalone NR (SA NR), competently new core network architecture with new functions and interfaces, intended to support connection only of gNBs.

-- “late Rel-15 drop” where LTE base station will be connected to NR SA via gNB (Control plane and user plane – architecture in option 4 or User plane directly to NGC and control plane over gNB – architecture in option 4a) or vice versa (option 7 and 7a) [3GPP TS38.801].
-This version was added on the last stage of standardization, to let utilize LTE network as well in SA case (multi-access).
+- “late Rel-15 drop” where the LTE base station will be connected to NR SA via gNB (Control plane and user plane – architecture in option 4 or User plane directly to NGC and control plane over gNB – architecture in option 4a) or vice versa (option 7 and 7a) [3GPP TS38.801].
+This version was added on the last stage of standardization, to let utilize the LTE network as well in the SA case (multi-access).